Português do Brasil •

 - Drag and Drop Administration

-- Weren’t a computer science major in college?
-No degree required, promise.
+- Didn't major in computer science?
+No degree required.
 Most of what users see from menus to the dynamic functionality on each page can be fully customized with simple drag-and-drop controls on the back end.

 - Multiple Personalities